yaqiangz/sonic-utilities/doc/Command-Reference.md

 **config dhcp_relay ipv4 helper add/del**

-This command is used to add or delete an IPv4 DHCP Relay helper IP address or multiple IP addresses to a VLAN.
-Note that more than one DHCP Relay helper IP address can be operated on a VLAN interface.
+This command is used to add or delete IPv4 DHCP Relay helper addresses to a VLAN.
+Note that more than one DHCP Relay helper addresses can be operated on a VLAN interface.

 - Usage:
   ```